-Contact persons: Alexandru NEGRET, Catalin BORCEA, Adina OLACEL, Marian BOROMIZA, Tudor GLODARIU, Andreea OPREA
+Contact persons: Alexandru NEGRET, Catalin BORCEA, Adina OLACEL, Marian BOROMIZA, Andreea OPREA, Liviu STOICA

-The resulting data are unique in the world for their precision, neutron energy resolution and reliability.
-The picture below (taken from reference ) displays the production cross section for the first gamma transition in 56Fe compared with other previous measurements emphasizing the quality of our results.
+The resulting data are unique in the world for their accuracy, neutron energy resolution and reliability.
+Figure 2 (taken from Ref. ) displays the production cross section for the first γ transition in 56Fe compared to other previous measurements, emphasizing the quality of our results.

 A. Negret, L.C.
 Mihailescu, C. Borcea, Ph.
 Dessagne, K.H.
 Guber, M. Kerveno, A.J.
 Koning, A. Olacel, A.J.M.
 Plompen, C. Rouki, and G. Rudolf, Cross section measurements for neutron inelastic scattering and the (n, 2n) reaction on 206Pb, Phys.
 Rev. C91, 064618 (2015).